Enjoying our puzzle hints?

 Blue group: ELEMENTS OF "SATURDAY NIGHT FEVER"

-These are all iconic elements of the 1977 film Saturday Night Fever, including the main character, music genre, and fashion items.
+These are all iconic elements of the movie Saturday Night Fever, including the music, fashion, and main character.
+They are all related to the cultural phenomenon of the film.

 Purple group: HOMOPHONES OF WAYS TO COOK SOMETHING

-These are all homophones of different cooking techniques, including boiling, braising, searing, and stewing.
+These are all homophones of ways to cook something, including boiling, braising, searing, and stewing.
+They are all related to the sounds and meanings of words associated with cooking.

 Red herrings and trap words explained